murray18/video_feed_module/README.md

 Once installed a new block named `Video Feed Ajax Block` will be available.
 Place that block on any page on your Drupal 9 site to display a list of Videos on Demand.

 ### Architecture
 This module uses a Views Query Plugin to make the Pac 12 VoD API available as the backend of a view.
 It also creates a separate custom block to render the view via ajax.
+The view can be used to add the content anywhere on the site but if you want to use ajax to load the vidoes you must use the Ajax wrapper block.

 ### Development Notes
 * The first thing I had to do for this project was setup my tooling for Drupal.